The Sheraton Villas in Fiji are in the Starwood complex on Denarau, between the main Sheraton Hotel and The Westin.

 Our stay at the Sheraton Denarau Villas Fiji was arranged for 6 nights, taking advantage of the Starwood 5th night free on 5 night stays and adding another night on top.
 The 2 bedroom villa we booked had a rate of around $450 / night, which was cheaper than two rooms in either of the hotels and with more space.

 But I booked using points transferred over from American Express to Starwood Preferred Guest.
 The room was available online, and the total cost was 123,250 Starpoints – which to this day I still can’t quite figure out the per night pricing on.
-I think the standard price was 24,000 points per night, but as to why the rate changed for some of the nights, I have no idea.
+I think the standard price was 24,000 points per night (from 2019 onwards, it now costs 50,000/60,000/70,000 Marriott Bonvoy Points as a Category 7 property), but as to why the rate changed for some of the nights, I have no idea.

 Our stay at The Sheraton Denarau Villas